ben-mulhern/cd-collection/README.md

 4) Handle window forms better (well, at all) - validation errors, closing when complete

-5) Styling - borders around the "add artist" button

-6) Add validation for artists to only allow one level of parenthood
+5) Add validation for artists to only allow one level of parenthood

-7) Get serialisation working for responses
+6) Get serialisation working for responses

-8) Get responses properly implemented in create method
+7) Get responses properly implemented in create method

 #To run
 Currently you have to manually create the tables in the H2 db (see SQL source for details)